 As the play makes clear from the beginning, Alma is stuck on John.
 Her feelings are not so much reciprocated but echoed; John seems more challenged by Alma, at first by her pity for his not having a mother, then by her determination to get him to improve himself.
 He keeps wanting to shake her up with his fiery independence; the more he tries, the more she proves her tenacity, miserable as it makes her.

 The play has an energy and space to it that makes it stand out from other Williams plays I have read.
-A larger-than-usual cast from him fills out the world that Alma and John share with a number of townspeople.
+A larger-than-usual cast fills out the world that Alma and John share with a number of townspeople.
 What they lack in dimension, they make up for in distinction.

 Alma’s father is a rigid minister married to an infantilized bully who extorts the family’s embarrassment over her reduced mental condition to cadge ice cream and shoplift expensive hats.
 Alma belongs to a reading club where one shrill harpy rides herd on the tenderer sensibilities of her clubmates.
 John pals around with the town’s riff-raff, including a Mexican hottie whose crooked father brags about the jewelry he got for her at the point of a gun.